-1. The centre should have an active quality management protocol including planning, doing, reviewing and revising the work of the outpatient clinic.
+The centre should have an active quality management protocol including planning, doing, reviewing and revising of the works of the outpatient clinic.
 This circle should be done on a regular basis

 1.3.
-THE PATIENT CARE
+PATIENT CARE

 1.3.1.
 Faculty and Staff